stackery/wild-rydes-workshop/readme.md

     1. Click on "Add New Secret
     1. Enter `unicornStableApiKey` for the "Secret Name"
     1. Enter `R7jeufY43d5sB9HYBNCKJ3N7pCjqFm7aNF9KxHF3` for the "Secret Value" (Oops!
 We committed the secret to this readme again!)
-    1. Click "Update" to save the secret under the "development" namespace in the AWS account and region for this environment
+    1. Click "Update" to save the secret under the /production/ namespace in the AWS account and region for this environment
 1. Deploy the stack to the "production" environment
     1. Use the back button or navigate to "Stacks" at the top of the Stackery dashboard, then select the "wild-rydes" stack
     1. Navigate to the "Deploy" view in the sidebar at the left